spiral/docs/security/validation.md

 }
 ```

-> You can use `validator` prototype property.
+> You can use the `validator` prototype property.

 ## The ValidationInterface
 The result of `ValidationInterface`->`validate` method is `ValidationInterface`.
 The interface provides basic
-api to get result errors and allows to attach to new data or context (immutable).
+API to get result errors and allows them to attach to new data or context (immutable).

 ```php
 interface ValidatorInterface